Chi Omega National Alliance

 The Make-A-Wish grants the wishes of children diagnosed with life-threatening medical conditions.
 Our chapter of Chi Omega has adopted seven wishes over the past few years, raising money to fulfill all of their wishes!

 Mizzou Chi Omega holds several philanthropy events throughout the year to benefit the Make-A-Wish foundation.
 Our fall event is an annual late-night dinner, Night Owl Nachos, that serves all-you-can-eat nachos.
 In the spring semester, we have Wish Week, a week full of philanthropy efforts.
 During our annual Wish Week, we host another late-night dinner called Waffles for Wishes, serving all-you-can-eat waffles.
-Also during this week, we host Chi O Games, a dodgeball tournament that other organizations compete in.
+Also during this week, we host Swishes for Wishes, a basketball tournament that other organizations compete in.
 Throughout Wish Week, we have profit-shares, sell merchandise, and create a fun atmosphere to help grant wishes for our wish kids.

 We sent 14-year-old Kaiden on a shopping spree to Bass Pro Shops in Springfield, Missouri.
 We have also granted many wishes to go to Disney World, including Kaiden's 10-year-old sister Klaudia, 9-year-old Wesley, and 4-year-old Julia.
 In 2017, our efforts raised money to grant Katie and Xander's wish and sent them both to Disney World as well.
 We hosted a superhero themed wish party for Xander, in which he had the opportunity to meet the Mizzou Baseball Team.

-This past year, our wish kid was sweet 4-year-old Lucy.
-Lucy has battled 13 chemotherapy treatments, has lost vision in one eye, and is currently fighting to maintain vision in her remaining eye.
-We threw her a princess themed wish party where she met the Mizzou Golden Girls, and our chapter had the chance to share in her happiness.
-Through our late-night dinners and Wish Week, Rho Alpha was over the moon to raise the money needed to grant her wish to see the magic of Disney World before completely losing vision.
-In total, we raised $20,088.84 this semester for the Make-A-Wish foundation.
+This past year, our wish kid was sweet 6-year-old Gemma.
+Gemma is a happy girls battling primary immune deficiency (PID).
+As a result of her illness, she has chronic ear infections and has undergone eight surgeries on her ears alone.
+Gemma is restricted from many activities other kids can participate in.
+However, she is an excellent singer and dancer, enjoys playing with slime, and loves everything sparkly and pink.
+We threw her a princess themed wish party where our chapter had the chance to share in her happiness.
+Through our late-night dinners and Wish Week, Rho Alpha was over the moon to raise the money needed to grant her wish to see the magic of Disney World.